 One of the biggest trends in web design and WordPress in recent years has been the use of big images.
 And not just large, but completely oversized images that come to life on screen.
 When used at the top of the page, they’re known as hero headers.
 But what I want to tell you more about today is hero sliders.

-A hero header is defined as a large, featured image or series of images prominently displayed on the homepage.
+A hero slider is defined as a large, featured series of images prominently displayed on the homepage.

 What’s so impressive about this hero slider on the Lonely Planet website is a number of things:

 - It features four stunning photos, which you can scroll through at your leisure, or sit back and watch it on autoplay.